DigitalPublishingToolkit/Money-Lab-Reader/docs/4_1-Haiven_Max.md

 more terrifying and more intimate than that of the most ambitious dictator.

-As I will argue in this chapter, today a great volume of contemporary artistic production addresses precisely these contradictions and political-economic riddles by mobilizing money (bills, coins, credit cards, etc.) as a medium of creative expression, often in profound and
+I will argue that today a great volume of contemporary artistic production addresses precisely these contradictions and political-economic riddles by mobilizing money (bills, coins, credit cards, etc.) as a medium of creative expression, often in profound and